amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 }
 ```

-The specified URL "https://amazon-pay-links-v2.s3-ap-northeast-1.amazonaws.com/..." in the specified URL will be the redirect after logging in to Amazon Pay & selecting the address and payment method.
+The specified URL "https://amazon-pay-links-v2.s3-ap-northeast-1.amazonaws.com/..." will be the redirect after logging in to Amazon Pay & selecting the address and payment method.
 This URL is used to launch the native code from Secure WebView with the "Applinks" technology described later.

 These values are passed as parameters to "appLogin.ejs" to generate the HTML, CSS & JavaScript.